githubharald/CTCDecoder/README.md

 # CTC Decoding Algorithms

+**Update 2021: installable Python package**

 Python implementation of some common **Connectionist Temporal Classification (CTC) decoding algorithms**.
 A minimalistic **language model** is provided.

 ## Installation

 * Go to the root level of the repository
 * Execute `pip install .`
-* Go to `tests/` and execute `pytest` to see if everything works
+* Go to `tests/` and execute `pytest` to check if installation worked

 ## Usage

 ### Basic usage

-Here is a first example on how to use the decoders:
+Here is a minimalistic executable example:

 ````python
 import numpy as np